femshima/djsdocs/README.md

        ```

 6. Set required script properties
-    - fileId: The ID of the folder from 5.
+    - folderId: The ID of the folder from 5.
 7. Deploy the GAS project